 As part of a water audit, the NBC supplies our participants with reports containing recommendations and cost/benefit analyses of saving water.
 Further, the report provides a breakdown of current water use, recommends water reduction methods and summarizes the cost savings for their water, sewer, and heating bills.
 By compiling these reports, the NBC can obtain valuable information about future flows into its sewer system.
-In 2003, staff solicited firms for water audits.
-One company, McCoy Stadium in Pawtucket requested a water audit.
-In addition to the NBC Water Audit staff conducting this water audit NBC Pollution Prevention staff conducted audits that included a review of water use and potential area of water reduction at seven metal finishing companies.
+In 2004, staff solicited firms for water audits.
+In addition to the NBC Water Audit staff conducting this water audit, NBC Pollution Prevention staff conducted audits that included a review of water use and potential area of water reduction at seven metal finishing companies.